openpreserve/nanite/nanite-tika/README.md

 Ideas
 -----
-* MOVE my JHOVE2 iso (and doc?) code into here.
 * IMPORTANT I think that, as used now, the FormatProfiler examines all embedded bitstreams and indeed text but only reports the top-level/outer MIME type.
 * For this to work reliably, we will need to modify PackageExtractor so that the parent-child relationship is maintained.
 Otherwise, the identity of files gets confused when there are ZIPs in ZIPs etc.
-* PreservationParser returns NULL sometimes.
-Should really be octet-stream?
-DONE I believe.
-* Return x-empty for zero-length items.
-DONE
-* Need to create MimeTypes consistently, so values are "enquoted" consisently.
-DONE.
 * Check allowed parameter/values characters and enforce.
-* Replace some ';' in parmeters with ',' and '=' with ''.
-DONE.

 * Should normalise/limit the extended MIME type work, and create a new job that spews out ALL the properties Tika reports in some suitable form.